Antonio7098/coach-up-frontend/docs/planning/technical-overview.md

 - Persistence callback (AI API):
   - `PERSIST_ASSESSMENTS_URL` can point to `http://localhost:3100/api/assessments/convex/finalize`
   - `PERSIST_ASSESSMENTS_SECRET` should match the UI server env; in mock mode the UI route skips auth.
+  - Payload includes the latest summary; when tracked skills are present, `summary.skillAssessments` is included in full for downstream storage.

 For detailed steps and troubleshooting, see `docs/api/README.md`.

+### Skill-aligned Assessment Output (interim)

+- When tracked skills are present for a session, background assessment summaries now include `skillAssessments[]`.
+- Shape (interim, subject to change with model migration):
+  - `skillAssessments: [{ skill: { id, name, category }, result: { rubricVersion, categories[], scores{}, highlights[], recommendations[], meta{} } }]`
+- Aggregation: category `scores` in the top-level summary are averaged across successful per-skill results.
+Partial failures are excluded from aggregation and logged.
+- Persistence: this array is included in the finalize payload for downstream storage/processing.